jamiesho/jamiesho.github.io/content/authors/jamie/_index.md

 # Interests to show in About widget
 interests:
+- Artificial Intelligence
 - Computer Vision
+- Machine Learning
+- Graphics
+- Mixed Reality
+- Autonomous Driving
 - Human Understanding
-- Artificial Intelligence
-- TODO

 # Education to show in About widget
 # education: